Gtstride/digit-up-tech/README.md

 ## Getting Started

-This is Elynore Teck Web Page.
+This is Digit uP Tech Services Web Page.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites